Ilfracombe Women’s Fight Club

 Hola!
 Mantequilla!
 Zapatos!
 Orificio Nasal!

-Apparently it had been fed peanut kit-kat in addition to breakfast, and that is not a good idea.
+The story was that it had been fed peanut kit-kat in addition to breakfast, and that is not a good idea.

 Then we had music.
 First were the Fataga Reptile Orchestra accompanied by a small singing gecko from Sioux City.
 Next up was a variation on ‘Lip Up Fatty’ from the Maspalomas Naked Singing Troupe….nuff said – a little twee for my tastes.
-Then we were charmed by these two delightful children, Maria and Miguel Vileda, played the tortoise for us.
+Then we were charmed by these two delightful children, Maria and Miguel Vileda, they played the tortoise for us.
 Maria is pictured tuning the tortoise, while Miguel is on standby to hold the legs and begin playing.

 Although this picture seems full of jollity, I was suspicious that it was a case of the children fulfilling the dream of the parents.
-Maria confided to me that all she wanted in life was a bloody Nintendo DS.
+Maria confided to me that all she wanted in life was ‘a bloody Nintendo DS’.

 Miguel didn’t comment.
 His face says it all.